 15. Mardin Castle

-Sadly the castle is currently out of bounds to tourists but there’s a nice view of the city from below the fence surrounding the castle.
+Sadly the castle is currently out of bounds to tourists but there’s a nice view of the city from below the fence which surrounds the castle.

 16. Old Merchants Houses of Mardin (Mardin Evleri)